newjersey/navigator.business.nj.gov/content/src/archived-opportunities/sbe.md

 homeBased: unknown
 county:
   - Burlington
-industry:
-  - All Industries
+sector: []
 ---

 A Small Business Enterprise (SBE) is a business whose:

 1. primary location is in New Jersey, and
 2. has 100 or fewer full-time employees, and
 3. has 51% or more of their business operations/sales in New Jersey, OR
 4. has 51% or more of the company’s full-time employees in New Jersey.
 5. SBE's have [additional revenue limits](https://business.nj.gov/pages/sbe) your business should be aware of to make sure you qualify.

-*Having an SBE certification may give you an advantage in [government contracts](https://business.nj.gov/pages/sbe).*
+_Having an SBE certification may give you an advantage in [government contracts](https://business.nj.gov/pages/sbe)._

 To complete this application, you must have:

-* TBD
+- TBD

 After you complete this, you will have:

-* A Small Business Enterprise certificate
+- A Small Business Enterprise certificate